aletheon/eleutherios-website/README.md

 ![1b](./src/assets/1b.png)

-It does this by decoupling or scaling the customer request, forum or conversation that the vertical domain or service layer is having with one another.
+It does this by decoupling or scaling the customer request, forum or conversation, that the vertical domain or service layer is having with one another.

 ![2b](./src/assets/2b.png)

-Such as an individual requesting a bag of apples from a retailer.
+Such as an individual buying a can of corn from a retailer.

 ![3b](./src/assets/3b.png)

-Or a distributor requesting ten ton of fruit + vegetables from a farmer.
+Or a manufacturer requesting a ton of corn from a farmer.

 ![4c](./src/assets/4b.png)